jesterKing/brickoku/README.md

 Further
 =======

-This project serves as a personal learning platform for the Haskell language.
+This project serves as a personal learning platform for functional programming.